planariangames/eldritchgambit/Eldritch_Gambit_SRD_ImpGuide.md

 compare to.
 After all this, if you still see a wording as game-breaking, veto it and have the Player make up a better one.

-It is fine for an Imp to tell a Player their Class or Skill does not apply to a Check.
+It is fine for an Imp to tell a Player their Career or Skill does not apply to a Check.
 If you think they are stretching it too far, the burden is on the Player to trick you into thinking otherwise.
 If this causes a lengthy argument, table it for discussion later.